A Jolly Bad Fellow

 A Jolly Bad Fellow (U.S. title: They All Died Laughing; also known as Don Among the Dead Men) is a 1964 British black comedy film directed by Don Chaffey and starring Leo McKern and Janet Munro.
+It was written by Robert Hamer and Donald Taylor based on C.E.
+Vulliamy's 1952 novel Don among the Dead Men.

-In the film, a university professor advances his career through habitually poisoning his colleagues at the university.
-It was called "an attempt by Michael Balcon to recapture the magic of Ealing" and gave a rare leading film role to Leo McKern.
+A university professor advances his career through habitually poisoning his colleagues at the university.

+Filmink called it "an attempt by Michael Balcon to recapture the magic of Ealing" and gave a rare leading film role to Leo McKern.

 Plot

 Kerris Bowles-Ottery is professor of science at the University of Ockham.
 To advance his career, he poisons inconvenient colleagues with an untraceable substance he has discovered that induces hysteria and manic behaviour followed by death.
 His research assistant, Delia, blackmails him into a promise of marriage, but he remains attached to his wife, and poisons Delia.
 When the police arrive at his home to question him, he flees in his car but fatally crashes it as a result of smoking a poisoned cigarette that his wife has unknowingly brought from his laboratory.